ddl-wasanthag/Fraud-Detection-Workshop/exercises/b_DataExploration/Instructions - Data Exploration.md

 # Data Exploration
 In this phase, we will begin the process of exploring a transactional dataset to see if it will be good for model training.
 We will read a CSV file from a Domino Data Source into a Dataframe, clean the data, generate some visualizations, and save the data to a Domino Data Set.
-We will begin from within your copy of the "Fraud Detection Workshop" projecy.
+We will begin from within your copy of the "Fraud Detection Workshop" project.